-3D image of the wall created by the Shumla Alexandria Project and presented on sketchfab.com What first brought this to light was a high-resolution rendering of the pictograph by a specialized fabrication company working with the landowner to create a laser-cut replica of the pictograph in steel.
-To achieve this, some of the fuzzy outlines needed to be defined more clearly for the laser cutting.
+3D image of wall created by the Shumla Alexandria Project and presented on sketchfab.com What first brought this to light was a high-resolution rendering of the pictograph by a specialized fabrication company working with the landowner to create a laser cutting of the pictograph for a replica in steel.
+To do this, some of the fuzzy outlines needed to be defined better for the laser cutting.
 This newly defined rendering brought out the details needed to realize the likely intentions of the original artist in describing an event to be documented.

-Steel fabrication after detailed rendering (Production Manufacturing, El Paso, TX) The first item in the image that catches the viewer's attention is the object being held in the left hand.
+Steel fabrication after detailed rendering (Production Manufacturing, El Paso, TX) The first item in the image that jumps out at the viewer is the item being held in the left hand.
 This item closely resembles the Spanish matchlock harquebus, also known as the arquebus or Hackbut.
 These were common with the Spanish Conquistadors during their exploration of the North American Southwest.
-The harquebus, also known as an arquebus, was invented in Spain in the mid-15th century and remained in use until the late 17th Century.
+The harquebus, or arquebus, was invented in Spain in the mid-15th century and used up to the late 17th Century.
 The effective range was 100 meters.
 The gun stock in the pictograph indicates this is one of the oldest harquebus designs, dating to the late 16th century.
-It was shorter and lighter than the early European design, at around 46 inches.
+It was shorter and lighter than the early European design at around 46 inches.
 Current replicas fire a .57 lead ball.
 (Arquebus)

-Spanish Foot Soldier Carrying HarquebusEngraving by Cesare Vecellio, 1590, , 16^{th} Century Harquebus with similarities to the pictograph One archaeologist, referencing the image in a 1938 overview of the panel of pictographs, believed it might be a club or a rabbit stick.
+Spanish Foot Soldier Carrying HarquebusEngraving by Cesare Vecellio, 1590 16th Century Harquebus with similarities to the pictograph One archeologist referencing the image in a 1938 overview of the panel of pictographs believed it might be a club or rabbit stick.
 (Jackson) However, rabbit sticks were not carried with a shield and were only around 1.5 feet long, whereas the object in hand is at least 3.5 feet long.

 Hopi Rabbit Stick (Penn Museum) Additionally, there is a depiction on the same wall of an actual rabbit hunt with a rabbit stick.
 This one has also been overlooked, just above the more famous picture of a Spanish priest and mission.
 It clearly shows an Indian getting ready to throw a rabbit stick, with a throw net in his other hand.
-This can be used to clearly define the difference between the two images.
+This can be used to define the difference between the two images clearly.

-Indian with a rabbit stick and a throw net
+Indian with rabbit stick and throw net

 Location Of Indian With Rabbit Stick Forrest Kirkland also included both of these images in his rock art depictions of the Meyers Spring Wall, but he did not attempt to interpret the images.
-A second rabbit stick hunt pictograph is depicted in the Kirkland image, located directly below the Conquistador.
+A second rabbit stick hunt pictograph is in the Kirkland depiction right below the Conquistador.
 That one is now severely faded on the wall due to weathering over the years.
 (Kirkland)

 Forest Kirkland Depictions The second item in the pictograph image that stands out is the boots.
-The person who created this drawing took the trouble to include this detail.
+Whoever made this drawing went to the trouble of including this detail.
 These loose-type boots are not what Indians wore.
 They wore tight leather legging-type boots or just moccasins.
-However, the boots in the image are of the type worn by the Spanish Conquistadors, as shown in the image below.
-Additionally, the full-length outfit depicted in the pictograph was uncommon for a male Indian, especially in a war-fighting mode.
+However, the boots in the image are the type of boots worn by the Spanish Conquistadors, as shown in the image below.
+Additionally, the full-length outfit in the pictograph depiction was uncommon for the male Indian, especially in war-fighting mode.
 However, as can be seen in the Conquistador rendering, it was a common type of outfit for the Conquistador.